mnot/I-D/best/draft.md

 +------+--+--------
 ~~~

 Some Binary Structured Types have variable lengths; in these cases, the payload MUST have padding appended to align it with the next byte boundary.
+Senders MUST set padding bits to 0; recipients MUST ignore their values.

+ISSUE: byte-align all types, or only the terminal one in a header value?

 ## Lists {#list}